Trahiega/the-dukes-game1/docs/Session Notes/Session-7.md

 - LAs mother is in Mayhearth and could provide us with resources ^fa76c5
 - LA only wishes to aid us
 	- she must keep to her duties
-- WE told LA about Vorian & Rhetts house in Copperhead and potential links to [[The-Crimson-Grin|the grin]]
+- We told LA about Vorian & Rhetts house in Copperhead and potential links to [[The-Crimson-Grin|the grin]]
-- We showed the book form ferro's chest to LA
+- We showed the book from ferro's chest to LA
 	- She says it is not of this plane
 	- Marthy speaks infernal and her and Oz could help with translation
 	- Oz goes through what he knows so far with LA for about an hour